 Place the moulds on a strong and secure surface and level them in both directions.

-Once the caulking is dry, spray the mould with a Releasent Agent to keep the concrete from sticking.
+Once the caulking is dry, spray the mould with a releasing agent to keep the concrete from sticking.
 I used Vegetable Oil Cooking Spray for this.

 Pour Concrete for the Concrete Garden Box

-The 48 inch mould I made takes one bag of cement to fill.
-These new shorter moulds will take approximately 3/4 of a bag.
+The 48 inch mould I made takes one bag of cement to fill (66lb).
+These new shorter molds will take approximately 3/4 of a bag.

 Have everything ready as you need to work quickly before the concrete sets up.
-I like to add a small additional amount of Portland Cement to my mix to give it a bit more strength.
+I like to add a small additional amount of Portland Cement to my mix to give it a bit more strength (optional).

 I mix the concrete in a wheelbarrow and use cold water.